Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/customize/color-theme.md

 ## Theming

-We use a subset of [the full color palette]({{< docsref "/customize/color-palette" >}}) to create a smaller color palette for generating color schemes, also available as Sass variables and a Sass map in Boosted's `scss/_variables.scss` file.
+We use a subset of [the full color palette]({{< docsref "/customize/color-palette" >}}) to create a smaller color palette for generating color schemes, also available as Sass variables and a Sass map in OUDS Web's `scss/_variables.scss` file.

 This smaller color palette is used to generate our components variants and our color-related utilities and helpers.